Early Energy Modeling

 Look at the Cost /Influence Relationship Curve above.
 The answer is right there.
-In order to reduce construction cost we need to put more analysis into the planing and design of a project.
-That includes the energy systems of the buildings and the building envelope.
+In order to reduce construction cost, we need to put more analysis into the planning and design of a project, that includes the energy systems of the buildings and the building envelope.
 Early Energy Modeling is a tool to help owner teams understand the impact their decision is having on costs for construction and operation.
 If you want / have to ask for higher rent, due to construction cost increases, you'll have an easier time justifying that, if your space uses less energy.
-In a typical lease the leasee's cost are rent + utilities and may just be the same as in their older space with leaky windows.
-Even in gross lease buildings this means the owner/developer gets to keep more money and pay less to the utility companies.
+In a typical lease the lessee's cost are rent + utilities and may just be the same as in their older space with leaky windows.
+Even in gross lease buildings, this means the owner/developer gets to keep more money and pay less to the utility companies.
 That's not all.
 Early Energy Modeling can:

 - Analyse and optimize building orientation - Turn the building sightly to get a little less sun in the atrium and reduce cooling loads.

 - Compare different locations when selecting the right property - It starts with utilities.
 Does the location have gas available, lends itself to solar or geothermal

 - Compare different envelope constructions and different insulation materials.
 They all perform a little different and costs can vary a lot.

 - Optimize window to wall area and thickness of insulation versus better windows.
 Knowing how much insulation you'll need and how the envelope construction will therefore look like OR what you can do to avoid the extra inch of insulation which now requires a different more expensive mounting system.